-Farquad: The Muffin Man?
+Farquaad: The Muffin Man?

 Gingy: The Muffin Man...

-Farquad: Oh yes, I know the Muffin Man...
+Farquaad: Oh yes, I know the Muffin Man...
 Who lives on Drury Lane?

 Gingy: Well... she's married to... the Muffin Man.

-Farquad: The Muffin Man?!
+Farquaad: The Muffin Man?!

 Gingy: THE MUFFIN MAN!!

-Farquad: She's married to the Muffin Man...
+Farquaad: She's married to the Muffin Man...

 The Muffin Woman doy.

 Why, exactly, was Fiona cursed to be an ogre at night?
 What is the origin of the curse?
 They don't just randomly exist in the fairytale world, they must be cast by a witch or fairies.
-If it was Fairy Godmother's price for turning the king into human, why did she create such an elaborate easy-to-meddle-with rescue plot when she could've just demanded that if the king and the queen get a daughter, she would wed his son in exchange?
+If it was Fairy Godmother's price for turning the king into a human, why did she create such an elaborate easy-to-meddle-with rescue plot when she could've just demanded that if the king and the queen get a daughter, she would wed his son in exchange?
 If Harold and Lillian managed to piss off a witch that cast the curse, why was she never mentioned in any of the movies?